b3yotch/analysis_customer_reviews/README.md

+# LLM Analysis

-1. Product Categories with Most 1-Star Reviews in Canada The only product category with multiple 1-star reviews in Canada is:
+## 1. Product Categories with Most 1-Star Reviews in Canada
+The only product category with multiple 1-star reviews in Canada is:

 Prom Dresses: 2 reviews